 This item is fantastic!
 I purchased it for my 15 year old son.
 He had never seen a product like this and he does love gadgets.
 The fact that it changes colors is an added bonus.
 We liked it so much we purchased another one for my 80 year old father-in-law for his birthday and another one for a hard to buy for friend for his birthday.
 This is going to be my new go to gift!
 It is simple to use, unique and looks really nice closes as a book or open as a light.
 It is fun and function all in one.

-Since this lamp is rechargeable, not only does it not require batteries, but it gives you the ability to take it with you wherever you go.
+Since this reading lamp is rechargeable, not only does it not require batteries, but it gives you the ability to take it with you wherever you go.
 It’s perfect for kids to take when they have a sleepover at a friend’s house, or go away to camp.
 It also works well for family vacations, when one member of the family (usually me) wants to stay up and read after everyone else wants to go to sleep!

-This book organizer is one of those things my husband and I talked about getting when our kids were toddlers, but we never got around to it — and the next thing we knew, they weren’t toddler anymore.
+This book racl is one of those things my husband and I talked about getting when our kids were toddlers, but we never got around to it — and the next thing we knew, they weren’t toddler anymore.
 If I could magically go back in time, though, I would definitely get it.
 (Maybe I’ll buy one someday for my grandkids?)

-I love how a bookshelf like this “displays” the books, making it not only easier to make a reading selection, but also keeping your book collection a lot neater and more attractive than … well, if you’re like we were and don’t have it.
+I love how a bookshelf like this “displays” the books, making it not only easier to make a reading selection, but also keeping your book collection a lot neater and more organized than … well, if you’re like we were and don’t have it.

 It has six different nylon pockets, each in a different bright color.
 It’s narrow enough that it doesn’t “jut out” into the room, which is definitely a plus.
 (Our house was built in the 70’s and the kids’ bedrooms don’t give us a whole lot of space to work with.)